 FADE TO BLACK (1980)

 Fade To Black is a horror thriller about obsessive movie fan Eric Binford (Dennis Christopher).
 Binford lives with his crippled aunt (Eve Brent Ashe), who blames him for her affliction, and works at a film distributors barely holding on to his job.
-Eric meets beautiful young Marilyn (Linda Kerridge) who is the spitting image of Marilyn Monroe but, when she accidentally stands Eric up on a date, he snaps and begins to dress up as classic movie characters to eliminate those he feels have wronged him.
-And he hasn’t forgotten about sweet Marilyn either.
+Eric meets beautiful young Marilyn (Linda Kerridge) who is the spitting image of Marilyn Monroe, but when she accidentally stands Eric up on a date, he snaps and begins to dress up as classic movie characters to eliminate those he feels have wronged him…and he hasn’t forgotten about sweet Marilyn either.

-This 1980 slasher has obtained a bit of a cult following and while it may not be totally deserving, it is one of the more novel slashers of that era and the 80s nostalgia element always adds something if you’re a fan of films of that decade.
+This 1980 slasher has obtained a bit of a cult following and while it may not be totally deserving, it is one of the more novel slashers of that era and the 80s nostalgia element always adds something, if you’re a fan of films of that decade.
 One of Fade’s biggest drawbacks is it is directed in a very pedestrian manner by writer Vernon Zimmerman.
 While Zimmerman came up with a fun story idea that should have been perfect for a real entertaining horror treat, he is unable to give it much life from the director’s chair and the film plays very by-the-numbers.
 The slow pace doesn’t do much in the film’s favor either and scenes from real movies occasionally spliced into the action is about as stylish as this gets.
 Worse still, is the ending is clumsy instead of suspenseful…and there is little suspense as it is.

-2 and 1/2 psycho film geeks!
+Rated 2 and 1/2 (out of 4) psycho film geeks!